 On the face of it, the fix in this predicament should come down to removing the hijacker from all web browsers installed on the computer, but that’s merely a partial remediation.
 The infection sits yet deeper in the system, therefore the Registry troubleshooting and some code deobfuscation work are mandatory as well.
 Now learn the complete set of cleanup directions to do away with the Internet_ExplorerPatch.hta popup problem.

-Extermination of Internet_ExplorerPatch.hta malware can be efficiently accomplished with reliable security software.
+The extermination of Internet_ExplorerPatch.hta redirect can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-Internet_ExplorerPatch.hta redirect removal by resetting the affected browser
+Internet_ExplorerPatch.hta popup removal by resetting the affected browser

 Please take into consideration that as effective as it is, the procedure of restoring browser defaults will lead to the loss of personalized settings such as saved passwords, bookmarks, browsing history, cookies, etc. In case you are not certain this outcome is suitable despite its obvious efficiency, it’s advised to follow the automatic removal method described in one of the previous sections of this tutorial.

 - Click on the Chrome menu icon and select Settings

 - Locate the Advanced option under Settings and click on it to expand the menu.
 Then, pick the Reset button at the bottom